untaken/untaken.org/convert_video/README.md

 =============

-Simply call script with video files/s you want to change and it will execute ffmpeg to encode it to a XVID avi file with mp3 audio:
+Simply call script with video files/s you want to change and it will execute ffmpeg to encode it to a Xvid avi file with mp3 audio:

 ./convert_video.sh file.mkv